stvnchng/ramp-fe-challenge/README.md

 **Expected:** Clicking the checkbox toggles its value

 **Actual:** Nothing happens

+**Solution:** input needs to be wrapped in parent label so click will bubble down and trigger onChange

 # Bug 3: Cannot select _All Employees_ after selecting an employee